Kitware/ParaView/Plugins/DSP/README.md

 ### Project Spectrum Magnitude

-This filter computes the magnitudes of a column from a multi block of tables (input) and places them on the points of a given mesh (source) for a specified frequency range.
+This filter computes the spectrum magnitudes of the selected arrays and places them on the points of a given mesh (source) for a specified frequency range.

 ### Merge Reduce Table Blocks

-This filter performs reduction operations such as the mean or the sum over columns across all blocks of a multiblock of vtkTables.
+This filter performs reduction operations such as the mean or the sum over columns across all blocks of the structure.

+## ImageChart View

+A new type of view dedicated to displaying 2D image data in a chart context.
+It can be used with  the Spectrogram filter output.
+It comes with the same customization options as many other charts, such as axis properties, custom labels, etc. It also allows easier data inspection with axis annotations and tooltips.

 ## Audio Player Panel